Skip to content

 Resolutions

-The resolutions below represent statements of position on priority items for the Gulf Intracoastal Canal Association and commend the efforts of individuals who have contributed by extraordinary measure to the organization.
-They are updated each year and approved by membership at the annual convention.
+The resolutions below represent statements of position on priority items for the Gulf Intracoastal Canal Association (GICA) and recognizes the efforts of individuals who have contributed by extraordinary measure to the organization.
+They are reviewed and updated, as needed, each year and approved by membership at the annual convention.

 Resolution I